bahrus/billboard-charts/README.md

     };
 ```

-If you are working with other Polymer elements, this will allow binding to take place amongst the peers within the containing Polymer component.
+If you are working with other Polymer web component container, this will allow binding to take place amongst the peers within the containing Polymer component.

-To work with other Web Component libraries, you will need to either add some event listening logic, or utilize Polymer mixins, as demonstrated [here](https://www.webcomponents.org/element/bahrus/xtal-fetch).
+To work with other Web Component libraries, you will need to either add some event listening logic (for "selected-element-changed"), or utilize Polymer mixins, as demonstrated [here](https://www.webcomponents.org/element/bahrus/xtal-fetch).

 ## Important note regarding referencing the web component and managing dependencies.